-Buying or selling a home is not an event it’s a process, we like to say.
-It’s a process that’s full of negotiations…
+We have often said over the last 28 years: Buying or selling a home is not an event, it’s a process.
+It’s a multi-step process that is full of negotiations…

 - negotiating an offer, with the hope of a contract both parties find a win/win

 - negotiating on multiple offers

 - negotiating on the response to a home inspection

 - negotiating on the results of an appraisal that didn’t meet expectations

 - negotiating on other contingencies, like radon, well and septic, or pest inspections

 The best negotiations happen when both buyers and sellers win something.
 Negotiating in Real Estate is not like other types of transactions.

 Buying or selling a house is more than likely the largest financial transaction that most of us encounter in our lives.
 It is a process that is often stressful.
 It is a long process compared to buying a car or a toaster.
 It’s a process that stirs up emotions because it is about our home, a very personal thing.

 Whether you are buying a home or selling a home, the way to get the best possible outcome is to keep your eye on the goal.
 Instead of letting the situation become adversarial, it’s better to aim for a win-win, when everyone is satisfied with what is most important to them.